 The Grayson School has worked with Future Design School to create a unique summer experience that enables students to develop the essential innovation skill sets they need to be future-ready.

 The Young Innovators Program being offered at Grayson will empower kids to create, innovate and develop their entrepreneurial skills.
 Kids will uncover their own passion, build prototypes and pitch solutions that bring meaningful change to the world.
 Participants will learn repeatable design methods and get hands-on experience building a new business.
 Developed with world-class entrepreneurs and educators, Young Innovators is unique, transformative and an amazing way to develop leadership and critical thinking skills.
 Throughout the program participants develop stronger confidence in themselves as creative entrepreneurs.
-Register TODAY to make an impact in the world tomorrow
+Watch this video to learn more.

 Anatomy, Biochemistry, and Dissection!
 (Grades 4-6)